GPA & Test Requirements

 Test Score Requirements

 USF requires freshman applicants to submit official results of at least one college entrance exam (SAT or ACT).
-SAT Subject Tests are not considered for admission or placement.
+USF does not currently require or consider the optional Essay section of the SAT or the ACT for the admission or scholarship review processes.
+Likewise, SAT Subject Tests are not considered for admission or placement.
 USF's code for SAT is 5828 and for ACT is 0761.

 In Fall 2016, SAT and ACT scores for admitted freshman were: